 On November 17, 2014, Exterran Holdings announced a plan to separate its international services and global fabrication businesses into an independent, publicly traded company ("Exterran Corporation", "our", "we" or "us").
 We refer to the global fabrication business currently operated by Exterran Holdings as our product sales business.
 The spin-off is expected to be completed in accordance with a separation and distribution agreement between Archrock and Exterran Corporation.
 See "Relationship with Archrock After the Spin-Off-Agreements Between Archrock and Us-Separation and Distribution Agreement."
 To effect the spin-off, Exterran Holdings intends to distribute, on a pro rata basis, all of the shares of Exterran Corporation common stock to Exterran Holdings' stockholders as of the record date for the spin-off.
 The spin-off is subject to certain conditions, including general economic and market conditions, the receipt of an opinion of counsel as to the tax treatment of the transaction and final approval of the Exterran Holdings' board of directors.
 See "The Spin-Off-Spin-Off Conditions and Termination."
 The spin-off will not be subject to a shareholder vote.
 Upon completion of the spin-off, Archrock and Exterran Corporation will each be independent, publicly traded companies and will have separate public ownership, boards of directors and management.
-We expect to complete the spin-off on or about November 3, 2015.
-However, we cannot assure you that the spin-off will be completed on the anticipated timeline, or at all, or that the terms of the spin-off will not change.
+We expect to complete the spin-off will not change.